Wasta in Pennington County, South Dakota — The American Midwest (Upper Plains)

 Location.
 44° 3.891′ N, 102° 26.082′ W. Marker is in Wasta, South Dakota, in Pennington County.
 Marker is on Highway 90 at milepost 100.
+Marker is at the outside wall of the rest area main building.
 Touch for map.
-Marker is at the outside wall of the rest area main building.
 Marker is in this post office area: Wasta SD 57791, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 17 miles of this marker, measured as the crow flies.
-Purple Heart Memorial Highway (within shouting distance of this marker); Born of Volcanos (approx. 16.8 miles away); The Big Badlands (approx. 16.8 miles away).
+At least 7 other markers are within 17 miles of this marker, measured as the crow flies.
+Purple Heart Memorial Highway (within shouting distance of this marker); Missouri River (approx. 0.3 miles away); World's Only Corn Palace - Mitchell (approx. 0.3 miles away); Native American Culture The Carrol McDonald Post No. 246 (approx. 10.8 miles away); Born of Volcanos (approx. 16.8 miles away); The Big Badlands (approx. 16.8 miles away).

 Credits.
 This page was last revised on October 2, 2018.
-This page originally submitted on October 1, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 31 times since then.
+It was originally submitted on October 1, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 71 times since then.
 Photos: 1, 2, 3. submitted on October 1, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.